The School is driven by its mission of:

 Our Patron Saint is St Aloysius Gonzaga.
 You can find out more about St Aloysius here.

-We have have six further adopted Saints; St Francis of Assisi, St Albert the Great, St Thomas Aquinas, SS Perpetua and Felicity, St Jean-Baptiste De La Salle, and Venerable Bebe.
+We have have six further adopted Saints; St Peter, St John Paull II, St Martin de Porres, Thomas Aquinas, and St Jean-Baptiste De La Salle.
+These saints were thoughtfully chosen by our students.

 Below is a summary of each of our Saints, which is also displayed prominently throughout our school.